stedankyi/Hazel/README.md

 # Hazel
-A clone of hazel Engine by The Cherno
+A clone of the Hazel Engine by The Cherno